opentracing-contrib/java-globaltracer/README.md

 ## GlobalTracer
 This class has the following purpose:
  1. The `GlobalTracer.tracer()` method returning the singleton _global tracer_.
-    Upon first use of any tracing method, this tracer lazily determines which {@link Tracer}
-    implementation to use:
+    Upon first use of any tracing method, this tracer lazily determines which `Tracer` implementation to use:
     a) If an explicitly configured tracer was provided via the `GlobalTracer.setTracer()` method, that will always take precedence over automatically provided tracer instances.